 Here’s an interesting caveat to all the statistics we’ve listed so far on how destructive and widespread financial illiteracy can be.
 While there are numerous ways we can combat financial illiteracy, who people want to solve it is quite clear.
 Nearly half (47%) of people reckon it’s their bank’s job to help them make better financial decisions.

-To date, there are a growing number of digital humans working in the banking sector who can offer judgement-free advice.
+To date, there are a growing number of digital human conversational AIs working in the banking sector who can offer judgement-free advice.

 - Josie for ASB, one of the biggest banks in APAC, is currently up-skilling after previously helping those starting small business get the right information.